cmsozio/SWDnD/sessions/first.md

 - If they continue on to the base then have the ex-Empire troopers drive up next to them and begin to attack but slow down because of it allowing the players to drive past to the base.

-- If they decide to get out and fight, then let fighting commense.
+- If they decide to fight, then let [fighting](#fight-in-the-desert) commense.
 - After the fighting Princess Leia will say thanks, and hope that their paths cross again.
-- Then they can check the bodies for the record of the mission and location of Commander Lark Tarkin and where he is hiding and end the session.
+- Then they can check the bodies for the record of the mission and location of Commander Lark Tarkin and where he is hiding and end the session with the them hearing the [blast off](https://www.youtube.com/watch?v=zXYrHB86Kg0) of the Rebels.

 ### Fight in the Desert
 - All on [74-Z Speeder Bikes](https://sw5e.com/rules/snv/monsters/74-Z%20Speeder%20Bike).